Backward Differentiation Formula finite difference schemes for diffusion equations with an obstacle term: Numerical results on two model test problems

-For Model 1, the numerical domain is defined by $\mO=(75,275)$ (i.\,e., $X_{\min}=75$ and $X_{\max}=275$), and $T=1$.
+The errors in $L^2$, $L^1$ and $L^\infty$ norms are computed at time $t_N=T$ {using \eqref{discreteLperrordef}.} For Model 1, the numerical domain is defined by $\mO=(75,275)$ (i.\,e., $X_{\min}=75$ and $X_{\max}=275$), and $T=1$.
 Therefore the singularity at $T=1$ is located at $x_s(T)=80$.
-Numerical results for Model 1 with the CN and BDF2 schemes are given in Table~\ref{tab:MODEL1-CN} and Table~\ref{tab:MODEL1-BDF2}.
+Numerical results for Model 1 with the CN and BDF2 schemes {and second order spatial discretization (results for fourth order approximation in space are similar)} are given in Table~\ref{tab:MODEL1-CN} and Table~\ref{tab:MODEL1-BDF2}.

-For Model 1, with bounded $v_{xx}$ derivative, we observe that the order of the CN scheme, {when $N=J$, is two in the $L^1$ and $L^2$ norm (and around $1.6$ in the $L^\infty$ norm)} and goes down to order one when $N=J/10$ (i.\,e.\ the mesh ratio $\dt/h$ is large).
+For Model 1, with bounded $v_{xx}$ derivative, we observe that the order of the CN scheme, {when $N=J{+1}$, is two in the $L^1$ and $L^2$ norm (and around $1.6$ in the $L^\infty$ norm)} and goes down to order one {in the $L^\infty$ norm} when $N={(}J{+1)}/10$ (i.\,e.\ the mesh ratio $\dt/h$ is large).
 On the contrary, the BDF2 scheme keeps roughly an error of order two for different mesh ratios and for all norms.